-Special guest Dave Chesson brings us this week's post.
+Special guest Dave Chesson brings us this week’s post on Self-Publishing Tools.
 And be sure to tune in to ask Dave any questions you may have in the March 2020 D2D Live!
 Find all D2D Live events, past, present, and future, at http://D2DLive.com

 Remember the old Apple phrase, “There’s an app for that”?
-There’s an online tool for almost everything these days.
+There’s online tools for almost everything these days.
 And for authors, it’s no different.
 There are hundreds of different tools out there that can help you along the way in your author business.

 While having so many great software options and apps is great, it’s hard to decide on what to buy, especially when you’re starting out and hoping to have little to no overheads.
 In this article, I’ll go over five tools that will actually boost your business and make your life a lot easier.